Landscape-CV/PyTLidar/paper/paper.md

 # Summary

-[PyTLidar](https://github.com/Landscape-CV/PyTLiDAR) is an open-source Python package that reconstructs 3D tree Quantitative Structure Models (QSM) from Terresrial lidar Scan (TLS) data, providing a user-friendly tool improving and expanding based on the MATLAB-based [TreeQSM](https://github.com/InverseTampere/TreeQSM?tab=readme-ov-file) method [@TreeQSM].
+[PyTLidar](https://github.com/Landscape-CV/PyTLiDAR) is an open-source Python package that reconstructs 3D tree Quantitative Structure Models (QSM) from Terresrial lidar Scan (TLS) data, providing a user-friendly tool that improves and expands about the MATLAB-based [TreeQSM](https://github.com/InverseTampere/TreeQSM?tab=readme-ov-file) method [@TreeQSM].
 PyTLidar provides an accessible, extensible, and GUI-driven workflow for researchers and practitioners in forestry, ecology, and 3D vegetation modeling.
 The package also integrates interactive visualization tools for inspecting model quality and derived tree metrics.
 The ease of use and installation of PyTLidar is of great value to ecologists and other users that are less familiar with matlab and other more computationally technical tools.

 The key features of PyTLidar are a recreation of the TreeQSM core functionality, and an enhanced method of setting up experiments and viewing results.
 It provides functionality for loading and extracting point cloud data from .las and .laz files as well as automatic calculation of a range of initial parameters for the QSM model based on point cloud structure.
-The QSM creation methods include generation of a Voronoi partition of the point cloud, segment detection, and cylinder fitting.
-PyTLidar also calculates various tree metrics including branch length and volume, crown volume, and more, and provides these results in flat file form as well as visual graphics.
+The QSM creation methods include generation of a Voronoi partition of the point cloud, segment detection, detection of parent-child relationships of branches and cylinder fitting.
+PyTLidar also calculates various tree metrics such as branch length and volume and provides these results in flat file form as well as visual graphics.
 QSMs are also output in an interactive html format which can be viewed directly in the GUI as well as saved and shared.
 All of this is packaged within a simple to use GUI as well as providing support for command line and direct Python interfacing.